Ngawang Sangdrol: Release and Activism

 As a result of intense international pressures from various Human Rights and Tibetan political organizations, as well as John Kamm, director of the Dui Hua Foundation, her sentence was commuted to 11 years from her original 23-year sentence.
 She was released in October 2002.
 Due to Ngawang's health problems the Dui Hua Foundation arranged for Ngawang to fly for treatment in the United States in March 2003.
 Since her release and exile Ngawang has remained a prominent figure in the Tibetan independence movement.
-Quickly after her release Ngawang became involved in lobbying of the release of fellow singing nun Phuntsog Nyidron who was finally released in 2004, after 16 years imprisonment, thus making Phuntsog Tibet's longing serving prisoner of conscience.
-Ngawang presently works for the International Campaign for Tibet as a Human Rights analyst In addition, as Ngawang is now a citizen of the United States she is now able to practice Tibetan Buddhism once again.
+Quickly after her release Ngawang became involved in lobbying of the release of fellow singing nun Phuntsog Nyidron who was finally released in 2004, after 16 years imprisonment, thus making Phuntsog Tibet's longest serving prisoner of conscience.
+Ngawang presently works for the International Campaign for Tibet as a Human Rights analyst Additionally, she is now a citizen of the United States and is able to practice Tibetan Buddhism once again.